How do I connect Yellowfin to a database that supports ODBC?

 The components necessary to connect Yellowfin to MongoDB are:

-Yellowfin <-> JDBC-ODBC Bridge <-> MongoDB ODBC Driver <-> MongoDB
+Yellowfin <-> JDBC-ODBC Bridge <-> MongoDB ODBC driver <-> MongoDB

-Installing, Licensing and Testing the Easysoft ODBC Driver
+Installing, licensing, and testing the Easysoft ODBC driver

-2. Install and license the Easysoft ODBC Driver on a Windows machine.
+2. Install and license the Easysoft ODBC driver on a Windows machine.

 %windir%\syswow64\odbcad32.exe

-Creating a Salesforce.com ODBC Data Source
+Creating a Salesforce ODBC data source

 1. Choose the System DSN tab, and then choose Add.